iandrosov/sf-agile-deploy-pkg/README.md

 ### Istallation

+For new sandbox or DEV org install [Agile Accelerator](https://appexchange.salesforce.com/listingDetail?listingId=a0N30000000ps3jEAA) package.

 Install this package into the Salesforce organization where Agile Accelerator package is installed and all work stories are managed.
 Installation cam be done manually from this repository or direct using the [githubsfdeploy tool](https://github.com/afawcett/githubsfdeploy) handy install button.